Kevin Parker (New York politician): Tenure

 On June 24, 2011, the State Senate passed the Marriage Equality Act.
 Parker voted in favor of the legislation, which was signed into law that evening.
-However, he stormed to the podium where Lt.
-Gov. Robert Duffy was presiding and then left the Senate floor in protest because he was not allowed to speak on the bill.
+However, he stormed to the podium where Lieutenant Gov. Robert Duffy was presiding and then left the Senate floor in protest because he was not allowed to speak on the bill.
 According to Parker, Senate Democrats had previously been informed that each Senator would have two minutes to explain his or her vote.
 Parker added that the doors to the Senate chamber were locked on the evening of June 24 to prevent senators from leaving the chamber when the bill was voted upon.

 After Democrats won the Senate majority in the 2018 elections, Parker was named Chair of the Committee on Energy and Telecommunications.
 As of March 2019, Parker served as Majority Whip.
-The State Senate passed the Reproductive Health Act in 2019, with Parker voting in favor of the bill; Governor Andrew Cuomo signed the bill into law.
+The State Senate passed the Reproductive Health Act in 2019, with Parker voting in favor of the bill; then-Governor Andrew Cuomo signed the bill into law.
 In May 2019, the State Senate passed a Parker-sponsored bill that would ban undetectable firearms.

 A Parker-sponsored bill that barred utility companies from shutting off customers' service during the COVID-19 pandemic and other states of emergency was signed into law on June 17, 2020.
 On October 14, 2020, a Parker-sponsored bill recognizing Juneteenth (June 19) as an official state holiday was enacted, commemorating the day when the news of liberation came to Texas more than two years after President Abraham Lincoln’s Emancipation Proclamation went into effect.
 Also in 2020, he sponsored a bill that would have recognized racism as a public health crisis.

 In 2021, Parker re-introduced legislation to require members of the NYPD to live in the five boroughs.

 2021 NYC Comptroller campaign

 Parker announced his candidacy in the 2021 New York City Comptroller election.
 He ran in the Democratic primary against (among others) NYS Senator Brian Benjamin, entrepreneur and former US Marine Zach Iscol, NYC Council member Brad Lander, and NYS Assemblymember David Weprin.
 Through January 15, 2021, he was fifth in fundraising among all candidates, behind Lander, Iscol, Benjamin, and Weprin.
-He had raised approximately $122,000.
-Parker finished sixth in the Democratic primary, which was won by Lander.
+He had raised approximately $122,000 and finished sixth in the Democratic primary, which was won by Lander.

+2025 NYC Comptroller Campaign

+Parker announced that he is running for New York City Comptroller in 2025.
+New York County Democratic Party Chair and former New York State Assemblyman Keith Wright and New York State Senator Robert Jackson revoked their previous endorsements for Parker and endorsed New York City Councilman Justin Brannan as their first choice endorsement in the primary among Democrats.